Here's what to do in Detroit this week

-Looking for something to do this week?
-From crablegs to podcasts, here's a rundown of options to help you get social around town.
+There's a little something for everyone coming up on the events calendar this week.
+From an outdoor concert to a fashion festival, here's a roundup of options to help you get social around town.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.